osmak1234/portfolio/src/content/blog/Blog-with-astro.md

 <br>
 <br>
 Maybe a little brute force solution, but I expect most of users to view on desktop.
-Once I said this, the next recruter will look exclusively on mobile.
-Remind me why did Murphy introduce this?
+But knowing Murphy's Law, the next recruiter will undoubtedly examine it exclusively on mobile.
+Who let Murphy decide what will happen?
 <br>
 <br>
 On the technology itself I think that Astro lived up to it's hype, I was able to build this site in under a few days, whilst learning the ropes of this framework, I plan on building a blog site for school, adding some CMS on top.
 Astro is one of the nicest wordpress alternatives that I have worked with.
 Providing flexibility of custom components with basic content management using Markdown.